TsinghuaISE/PackMonitor/README.md

 ## 🔎 Overview

-In this paper, we propose **PackMonitor**, a novel framework capable of rigorously eliminating package hallucinations in Large Language Models.
+We propose **PackMonitor**, a novel framework capable of rigorously eliminating package hallucinations in Large Language Models.
 Operating as a training-free and plug-and-play solution, PackMonitor leverages the deterministic nature of package validity to enforce strict compliance during the decoding process.

 ![overview](./overview.png)

 ## 📦 Installation